Beginners’ Guide to Forex Day Trading Strategies and Styles

 Breakout traders watch for price to escape a period of compression, whether that is a tight consolidation, a triangle pattern, or a well-defined support or resistance level that price has tested multiple times.

-An engulfing candle at a key level, breaking through resistance, is one of the cleaner signals a breakout trader can act on.
+An engulfing candle at a key level, breaking through resistance, is one of the stronger technical signals a breakout trader can act on.

 News and Event-Driven Trading